Berliner Weisse (For Intermediate Homebrewers) Recipe

 20120703-195746-homebrew-berliner-weisse.jpg

 This Berliner Weisse recipe was used by Serious Eats contributor Jonathan Moxey to win first place in the sours category at the Homebrew Alley 6 competition.
-It's a modified version of Kristen England's no-boil recipe that can be found in Brewing With Wheat by Stan Hieronymus.
+It's a modified version of Kristen England's no-boil recipe that can be found in Hieronymus' Brewing With Wheat.
 This is a brew-in-a-bag style recipe that can be made by anyone with a few successful brew-in-a-bag experiences.
-It should be noted that while the no-boil Berliner Weisse method presented is easy to do, but it is inherently more susceptible to infection than a standard recipe.
-I only recommend this recipe for homebrewers who look for a sense of adventure and experimentation.
+Once again, I would like to note that while the no-boil Berliner Weisse method presented here is easy to do, it is inherently more susceptible to infection than a standard recipe.
+I only recommend this recipe for homebrewers with a sense of adventure and experimentation.

 This recipe also makes use of a brewing method called decoction: a portion of the mash is removed prior to sparging, and it is boiled separately.
 After boiling, the decoction is added back into the mash.